 The premise of adaptive e-learning is two-fold.
 The key features of adaptive e-learning are (1) learner-centric content delivery and (2) artificial intelligence assessments of knowledge gaps.

 Adaptive e-learning revolves around learner-centric delivery methods and engagement.
-But there’s also the need for the material itself — the educational content — to be readily adaptable to include the latest case studies and technological advances/disruptions.
+But there’s also the need for the material itself — the educational content — to be readily adaptable in order to include the latest case studies and technological advances (disruptions).